FractalBlocks/Fractal.js/readme.md

 What maybe great for this repo:

+- Evaluate usage of Fractal for backend and nano-micro services approach
 - Evaluate converting project into a monorepo using Lernajs
 - Document integration of manifest.json for webapps
 - Implement a way to load workers